joshwiens/awesome-horizon/README.md

-# A curated list of awesome RethinkDB resources, libraries, tools and applications
+# A curated list of awesome Horizon resources, libraries, tools and applications